- Our Company

 Nevertheless, we take compliance with the Modern Slavery Act 2015 seriously, and do not tolerate slavery and human trafficking within our supply chains.
 If we were to find evidence that one of our suppliers was involved in modern slavery or human trafficking we would investigate those allegations, and consider terminating our relationship with them if the incidents were not resolved to our satisfaction.

 Given our view that Fresenius Medical Care UK’s exposure to modern slavery risk is limited we have not implemented any specific training or key performance indicators in relation to modern slavery and human trafficking during the previous financial year.
 However, all employees have to complete their Code of Ethics and Business Conduct via mandatory e-learning annually, and participation in this training is regularly monitored and reported to the board.

 This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes Fresenius Medical Care UK’s slavery and human trafficking statement for the financial year commencing 1 January 2020 and ending 31 December 2020.

 Title: Managing Director UK & Ireland (Product)

-This statement sets out the steps taken by Fresenius Medical Care UK and its group companies which include Fresenius Medical Care Renal Service Limited, Fresenius Medical Care (Holdings) Limited, Fresenius Medical Care Renal Services (UK) Limited and Fresenius Medical Care (UK) Limited, each of which fall within the scope of section 54(2) of the Modern Slavery Act 2015.
+This statement sets out the steps taken by Fresenius Medical Care UK and its group companies which include Fresenius Medical Care Renal Service Limited, Fresenius Medical Care (Holdings) Limited, Fresenius Medical Care Renal Services (UK) Limited and Fresenius Medical Care (UK) Limited, and also includes NxStage Medical UK Limited, each of which fall within the scope of section 54(2) of the Modern Slavery Act 2015.